 Sorting out this love triangle and averting apocalypse are the novel’s twin goals.
 If you think the plot sounds more Bollywood than Hollywood, you’re right, but the novel’s cleverest satire develops from more outlandish premises.
 Its title, for instance, recalls the city-wide branding campaign from within the plot that capitalizes on the success of the film Superdevi, “the most expensive Indian film ever made.”
 With a script that combines “Slumdog Millionaire and Superman,” the fictitious film captures the tone of Suri’s novel: tongue-in-cheek as it indulges the very pleasures it lampoons.

 The apocalypse scenario, while tragic for the triangulated lovers, is comedic for the minor characters.
-It gives their outsized ambitions and opportunism a frame in which to flourish until they self-destruct in delusions
+It gives their outsized ambitions and opportunism a frame in which to flourish until they self-destruct in delusions of grandeur.

 The goddess in the Superdevi film becomes a model for the rise of a “real-life” Devi plucked from obscurity by the novel’s villain, the right-wing leader Bhim.
 This Devi serves Bhim’s master plan of rallying the Hindu majority behind the extermination of the Muslim minority.
 A child of Bombay’s slums, Devi experiences upward mobility as a result of her deformity and its exploitation.
 Born with an extra pair of arms, which her mother tried to “hack” off, she resembles a goddess of Hindu iconography.
 The irony of her good fortune is not lost on her.
 She is a hilarious caricature of a child star, complete with entourage and manipulative manager (Bhim).
 Unlike many of his contemporaries, including writers Indra Sinha, Aravind Adiga, and Katherine Boo, Suri is not interested in describing Bombay in exacting detail or in chronicling the lives of the poor left behind by India’s economic rise.
 Suri’s Bombay is a city of insatiable appetites.
 The apocalypse scenario, while tragic for the triangulated lovers, is comedic for the minor characters.
 It gives their outsized ambitions and opportunism a frame in which to flourish until they self-destruct in delusions of grandeur.